spiralhalo/CanvasTutorial/Chapter-2.md

   in float v_aoShade;
 #endif

-out vec4[1] fragColor; // the length is 1 because we only output 1 color
+out vec4 fragColor; // we only output 1 color
+// in case of framebuffer with N color attachments, we use `out vec4[N] fragColor` instead
 ```

 Next, we want to set up our fragment data.
 This part is included in the fragment shader to allow pipelines to manipulate fragment data before any material shader could, but for this tutorial we won't be modifying anything so we can treat this part as mostly boilerplate code: